hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 >> parse [1] [any [1 1 1 1 1 1 quote 1]]
 == false
 ```
-Not that is useful   Ì†ΩÌ∏ï
+Not that is useful   üòï

 [18:46:05](#GWWmZk6Yn7LgJzDyXGQAn7h2LDRwHr9-VNsaBYPv95U) <toomasv>:
 Plain integer is *always* a rule in Red